hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/78__Ravi_Kiran.md

 >> > which there is no appearance if duality, not even as mithyA or one with
 >> > you.
 >> >
->> > ​You may not find this term in bhAShyam.
+>> > You may not find this term in bhAShyam.
 It may have surfaced after
 >> facing
 >> > objections from others/or vedAntins themselves.
 >> > It is not essential that bhAShyam could always be supported by repeating